PROJECT OBJECTIVES

 MI Ship Suite comprised of five applications to be used in modernized processes for processing, transportation, tracking and reporting of mail in the UPS network.
 The applications were conceptualized, designed and partially developed over three years.

-Placing into containers, labeling and staging
+Placing mail in containers, labeling and staging for transportation

 MI PROCESSING APP